Upgrading to Windows 10 operating system might have a negative effect on your peripherals like your USB microphone for instance.

 - Left click on the Sound feature in order for the troubleshooter to start and follow the instructions on the screen.

-- After the troubleshooting process is finished you will need to reboot your Windows 8.1 or Windows 10 device and try your USB microphone afterwards.
+- After the troubleshooting process is finished you will need to reboot your Windows 10 device and try your USB microphone afterwards.

-- Look at the application you are trying to run your USB microphone from and check if the version you have is the one compatible with your Windows 8.1 or Windows 10.
+- Look at the application you are trying to run your USB microphone from and check if the version you have is the one compatible with your Windows 10.

-- If the version is not compatible you will have to go on Windows Store and download an update for the application you are using.
+- If the version is not compatible you will have to go on Microsoft Store and download an update for the application you are using.

 Also have a look at the drivers you have installed for your USB microphone.
-If they are not compatible with the Windows 8.1 or Windows 10, you will have to look on the manufacturer’s website for the correct drivers and download them from there.
+If they are not compatible with the Windows 10, you will have to look on the manufacturer’s website for the correct drivers and download them from there.

 If your USB microphone is still not working properly, maybe the following workaround will prove helpful: